Inpro is committed to supporting many worthy events and activities throughout Southeastern Wisconsin – it is an inherent part of our corporate values.

 Build statewide support for the anti-litter and highway beautification programs

 Educate the traveling public to properly dispose of litter

 Enhance the environment and beautify Wisconsin’s roadsides

 This project has offered a platform for employee education on honey bees, their decline, the health benefits of local honey and more.
 Inpro has also involved young students at Inpro University daycare on campus.
-Young students tried on beekeeper suits, painted bee hives and learned about all that bees do in the world.
-In the fall of 2014 Inpro will hold an employee honey-jarring event.
-All honey will be sold to employees and the funds raised will be reinvested in future sustainability projects at Inpro.
+Honey is sold to employees throughout the year and all proceeds go back into the project.
+Additionally, we’ve had a handful of employees learn from the Inpro experience and install bee hives on their own property.

 Inpro has a tradition of hosting employee lunches every other Thursday for our colleagues.
 During those lunches employees are encouraged to donate non-perishable food items that are then given to the Muskego Area Food Pantry.

 The Muskego Food Pantry’s mission is to feed the people of the Muskego area and treat them with dignity, respect, and compassion.
 Typically, the Food Pantry receives a full barrel or two of canned goods per month from these efforts, which helps them continue to feed hundreds of people monthly.

 Additionally, the Food Pantry is currently housed in one of Inpro’s buildings in the Muskego Industrial Park at no cost to the pantry.

 inpro participates in cool choices